brunopk/sc-rpi/README.md

 ## Requirements

-- Python: 3.8.18 (follow steps [here](https://forums.raspberrypi.com/viewtopic.php?t=291158) to install it from sources).
+- Python: 3.8.18 (see [this](https://forums.raspberrypi.com/viewtopic.php?t=291158) thread in Raspberry forum to install it from sources).
 - [Poetry](doc/poetry.md).

 ## Installation